 Visitors are finding out about the Office through a variety of means.
-About 25% of visitors heard about the office through a friend or colleague (peer), and 19% were referred by a non-peer faculty or staff member.
-Approximately 5% learned about the office through a poster, brochure, or advertisement, and 5% visited the website.
-Data continue to suggest that using our multi-pronged strategy of written material, office, classroom and event visits, speeches, individual and group meetings, and the Ombuds website is the most effective approach to making people aware of the office and its services.
+About 9% of visitors heard about the office through a friend or colleague (peer), and 33% were referred by a non-peer faculty or staff member.
+Approximately 2% learned about the office through a poster, brochure, or advertisement.
+Data continue to suggest that using our multi-pronged strategy of written material, office, classroom and event visits, speeches, individual and group meetings, and the Ombuds website is an effective approach to making people aware of the office and its services.
+Data this quarter show that faculty and staff are key sources of referrals.